 Why is my registration checked against government records?

 The Electoral Registration & Administration Act 2013 introduced a new system of individual registration on 10 June 2014 designed, in part, to prevent electoral fraud by verifying that applicants are who they say they are.
 This is done by checking applications to register against existing government records.
-For more information on Individual registration visit our dedicated page.

 Why have I been asked to provide my national insurance number and date of birth when others in my household have not?